History of Pittsburgh's South Side

+The history of Pittsburgh's South Side dates back to the early colonial years of Pennsylvania, preceding the founding of the United States.
+It has since grown to become part of one of America's major cities and a hub for local universities and historic architecture.

+Early years

 In 1763, King George III provided John Ormsby approximately 2400 acre along the south bank of the Monongahela River as payment for his services during the French and Indian War.
 The land was then divided into four boroughs: South Pittsburgh, Birmingham, East Birmingham, and Ormsby.
 The four boroughs were annexed into the City of Pittsburgh in 1872.
 These areas, collectively, provided for the foundation of the South Side as it is known today.

 General James O'Hara and Major Isaac Craig, the pioneers of the glass industry in Pittsburgh, opened the first glass factory in the county in South Side, near the present-day Duquesne Incline parking area.
 By the early-to-mid 19th century, South Side was known as the center of glass industry in the United States of America.
 In 1876, there were about 76 glass factories in the neighborhood.
 The location was so nationally recognized for production, Presidents Andrew Jackson and James Monroe ordered glass tableware for the White House from companies operating in the area.
 South Side factories produced myriad glass products such as goblets, window glass, bottles, tableware, etc. By the 1920s, most of the glass factories had moved away from the area due to high taxes and lack of available real estate for expansion.